sostock/UnitfulEquivalences.jl/docs/src/newequivalences.md

 ```

 An equivalence can have an arbitrary number of `edconvert` methods defined for it.
-For example, the `PhotonEnergy` equivalence can convert between energy, frequency, wavelength, and wavenumber.
+For example, the `Spectral` equivalence can convert between energy, frequency, wavelength, and wavenumber.
 For each pair of these quantities, there is one pair of `edconvert` methods defined that handles the conversion between them.

 ### Convenience functions